Last Updated on

-- If all clients come at the same time — evaluate and estimate each project, remember about prioritization, and give up on those toxic or not your kind of thing ones.
+- If all clients come at the same time — evaluate and estimate each project plan, think about prioritization, and give up on those that aren’t your specialty.

 - If it’s hard to understand how much time you’ll need to complete the project — divide it into stages and made all necessary modifications in your plan.

 - If there are problems with approval, corrections, or any other force majeure — leave some free time in your calendar to solve them, and revise tasks accordingly.

 This mistake follows the above-mentioned here.
 When you can’t estimate your abilities and scope of work but believe a day is long enough to be in time with everything, you insert tons of tasks in it.
 Needless to say, you fail to deal with all of them efficiently.